robinsmith-source/thesis-renovate/README.md

 - WebStorm has built-in support for Prettier
   - Please enable it on save!
   - You can set it up in `Settings > Languages & Frameworks > JavaScript > Prettier`
+- VS Code requires a bit more setup, check out [this guide](https://www.robinwieruch.de/how-to-use-prettier-vscode/) for more info
 ### Committing
 - Make sure your code is formatted before committing
 - This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)